codegidi/globalpay_csharp_nuget/README.md

 ### Installing
- Install this library from [Nuget](https://www.nuget.org/packages/Globalpay.Net.SDK)
+ Install this library from [Nuget](https://www.nuget.org/packages/Globalpay.Net.SDK) Or Click on NuGet manager in Visual Studios and search for GlobalPay.Net.SDK

 ### Usage
 *    The steps for carrying out a transaction is as follows: